 Then we used a chisel and a hammer to loosen and pry off some of the pieces.
 Of course, we had some more difficult pieces that we had to break up and then remove little by little.
 Make sure you have a large trash bin close by as you will want to clean up as you go!

 In the process of removing the floor tiles, we had to deal with the floor.
 This was as simple as buying a new cement backer board to put down before we could start putting tile over it.

 Fireplace Tile & Grout

-Time to start the tiling!
+Time to start adding the brick tile!
 We had a little help with this step since I’m not the best at tile work.

 I played around with how I was going to layout the tiles and decided on a half tile stagger to give it a realistic brick look.
 The tile started from the bottom and worked its way up.
-Next came the floor and finally the grout.
+Then we tackled the floor and grout.

 No fireplace remodel would be complete without a beautiful mantel!
 We went with a DIY fireplace mantel so I could get the width and depth I wanted.
 I am so excited by how ours turned out.